 Once your application is complete we will send you an email to confirm along with a link to process your application fee.

-Once your application has been reviewed, we will send you an email informing you if you have been accepted for membership, along with a link to complete your membership dues.
+Once your application has been reviewed, we will send you an email within 5 business days informing you if you have been accepted for membership, along with a link to complete your membership dues.

 My application has been accepted for membership.
 What now?

-Once all prescribed fees are paid, you will receive information including your membership number, and letter of Good Standing with CCTNB
+Once all prescribed fees are paid, you will receive information including your membership number, and letter of Good Standing with CCTNB.
+You may not use the title LCT-C before your license number is issued.

 Continuing Education Credit Requirement